SebastJava/LM-forums-signatures/README.md

 ![](signature-gradient-v3-2X.png)
 ### signature-gradient-v3
 A fresh new look.
 This colour gradient is similar to the one found on the main [LinuxMint](https://linuxmint.com/) website.
-And the difference in hues makes the logo standout from the background bar. (enlarged view)
+And the difference in hues makes the logo standout from the background bar.
+(Enlarged view.
+Please choose a light GitHub theme in [settings/appearance](https://github.com/settings/appearance).)

 ------

 ![](signature-gradient-v3-2X.png)
 ### signature-gradient-v3
 A fresh new look.
 This colour gradient is similar to the one found on the main [LinuxMint](https://linuxmint.com/) website.
-And the difference in hues makes the logo standout from the background bar. (enlarged view)
+And the difference in hues makes the logo standout from the background bar.
+(Enlarged view.
+Please choose a light GitHub theme in [settings/appearance](https://github.com/settings/appearance).)

 ------

 ![](signature-gradient-v3-2X.png)
 ### signature-gradient-v3
 A fresh new look.
 This colour gradient is similar to the one found on the main [LinuxMint](https://linuxmint.com/) website.
-And the difference in hues makes the logo standout from the background bar. (enlarged view)
+And the difference in hues makes the logo standout from the background bar.
+(Enlarged view.
+Please choose a light GitHub theme in [settings/appearance](https://github.com/settings/appearance).)

 ------

 ![](signature-gradient-v3-2X.png)
 ### signature-gradient-v3
 A fresh new look.
 This colour gradient is similar to the one found on the main [LinuxMint](https://linuxmint.com/) website.
-And the difference in hues makes the logo standout from the background bar. (enlarged view)
+And the difference in hues makes the logo standout from the background bar.
+(Enlarged view.
+Please choose a light GitHub theme in [settings/appearance](https://github.com/settings/appearance).)

 ------